mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-6-10-caching-with-redis.md

 title: 'Save Your Database by Caching with Redis'
 published: true
 ---
-In this post, we'd like to discuss how we've used Redis to make an infinite improvement in our Django application's performance.
+In this post, we detail how we've used Redis to make an infinite improvement in our Django application's performance.
 By "infinite", I mean the difference between an application that crashes under heavy load and one that doesn't.

 ## The Problem
 Our educational [mobile application](https://play.google.com/store/apps/details?id=com.airschool.student) has a social feature that shows a list of online students to teachers and vice versa.
 Here's the summary of the feature: